KosinskiLab/pyTME/_sources/quickstart/installation.rst.txt

 Installation
 ============

 This section provides instructions on how to install the |project| library.
-Depending on your preferred method or system setup, you can choose between the installation with Conda, Pip, or from source.
+Depending on your preferred method or system setup, you can choose between the installation with Conda, PyPI, or from source.
 Click on the tabs below to view the instructions for each method.

 .. _installation-section: